-- ER/IR progressed up to 45 degree abduction, arm supported on towel, progress arc of motion to full as tolerated. - Supine flexion commenced with a stick as tolerated but may still need to be performed cradling arm. - Range of flexion overhead progressed as tolerated to 120 degrees (often elbow is required to be bent slightly).
+- ER/IR range progressed to 45 degrees if tolerated or able (some patients will not achieve full range of motion), arm supported on towel, progress arc of motion to full as tolerated. - Supine flexion commenced with a stick as tolerated but may still need to be performed cradling arm. - Range of flexion overhead progressed as tolerated to 120 degrees (often elbow is required to be bent slightly).